fiskaltrust/faq/qna/DE-operating-systems.md

 ## Answer

-Please find the list of supported operating systems for Germany in our fiskaltrust.Middleware [product description in german language](https://github.com/fiskaltrust/productdescription-de-doc/blob/master/product-service-description/compliance-as-a-service/products/middleware.md).
+Please find the list of supported operating systems for Germany in the [product description of fiskaltrust.Middleware](https://docs.fiskaltrust.cloud/docs/product-description/germany/products-and-services/caas/products/middleware) (in German).

-If your platform is not supported natively by our middleware right now, solutions can be still found considering different architectural scenarios described in the [product documentation](https://github.com/fiskaltrust/rollout-doc/blob/main/middleware/README.md#rollout-scenarios).
+If your platform is currently not supported natively by fiskaltrust.Middleware, solutions can be still found considering different architectural scenarios described in the [product documentation](https://docs.fiskaltrust.cloud/docs/posdealers/rollout-doc/middleware#rollout-scenarios).